ViliusJagminas/Helix/README.md

 # Helix
 An artistic DNA animation, not a scientific one.
+Output files dhelix.gif and dhelix.mp4